Here are eight lies daughters of narcissistic mothers tell themselves about men and the critical questions they should be asking themselves instead.

 Here is the truth, as I know it—

-Just because Mom was insecure ( the core reason for the Narcissistic defense) and acted as if she didn’t count, you don’t have to do the same.
+Just because Mom was insecure ( the core reason for the Narcissistic defense) and relied on manipulation, you don’t have to do the same.
 When you ask yourself the hard questions that will get to the truth of what is actually going on in your relationship, you protect and value yourself in ways mom couldn’t.

 You can grow beyond your Narcissistic Mother’s imprinting.
 Paradoxically, when you stop settling and start valuing yourself, you will attract men who will do the same.

-Before my head explodes- hear me out.
 There are some good men out there.
 When you give up the Good Daughter role with mom and yourself – you can embrace your inner feminine power.
-That power is whole, multidimensional and SEXY!
+That power is whole, multidimensional, and SEXY!
 It starts with you.

 Find out if you are trapped in the Good Daughter role here.